 Inspect the Q3 from top to bottom and you’ll find a few scratchy plastics hidden on the door panels - something you’ll have no issues with in the Q5.
 As well as being noticeably bigger than the Q3, the Q5 is also a touch classier.
 The mixture of soft-touch plastics, glossy wood and metal trims give the cabin an invigorating feel.
 Add in the luxury of leather seats (heated in the front), electrically adjustable lumbar support and extendable under-thigh support as standard and there’s no denying the Q5’s luxurious edge.

 Opt for the entry-level SE trim and the Q3 comes with generous standard features including Bluetooth, climate control, keyless entry, and a panoramic sunroof.
 Safety features also include rear parking sensors, airbags and Audi Drive Select as an optional extra.
 Opt for the Audi Q5 and you’ll get an upgraded interior-trim package, adaptive cruise control and automatic forward-collision braking - all of which are unavailable on the Q3.

 This is where the Audi Q5 starts to open up a gap on the less spacious Q3.
-Despite being easier to manoeuvre around town and fit into tight car park spots, the Q3 lacks the level of cabin space desired by many family SUV buyers.
+Despite being easier to manoeuvre around town and fit into tight car park spots, the Q3 lacks the level of cabin space seen in some of the best family cars.

 The Q3’s front seats provide generous headroom in spite of the sloping roofline, whilst there’s more than enough room for two older children in the back.
 In terms of boot space, the Q3 is pretty decent.
 The Audi Q3 Sportback boot space has 530 litre capacity with the seats up and 1400 litres with the seats down, the Q3 trumps close competitors like the BMW X1 and Mercedes GLA.
 You may be slightly disappointed that the seats don’t fold completely flat, but it’s not by much.